spyked/thetarpit.org/posts/y02/040-europe-at-the-end-of-2015.markdown

 ---
-postid: 040
+postid: '040'
-title: Europe at the end of 2015: a chronicle
+title: 'Europe at the end of 2015: a chronicle'
 excerpt: A second piece of synthetic journalism.
 date: December 19, 2015
 author: Lucian Mogoșanu